Restraining Orders in Texas

 If you are a victim of domestic abuse, family law attorney Eric M. Willie, P.C. and his legal team will take up your case and treat it with the sense of urgency and care it deserves.
 We can help you obtain a restraining order for a sufficient period of time and ensure the safety of your family.

-Looking for an Experienced Austin Domestic Violence Lawyer?
+Looking for an Experienced Austin Domestic Violence Lawyer Near You?

 “Mr. Willie was very kind a fair.
 He was very professional and straight forward with everything I needed help with.
 He responded promptly (doesn’t happen often with lawyers in my experience) to my emails and calls.
 Only the needed services were charged to me and at an honest and reasonable amount.
 I believe family law is a very tough law practice especially for fathers in Texas so having this kind of treatment was restoring to my faith in law and those who represent us.
 Thank you Mr. Willie.” – Justin Hayes, Rating: 5/5